Tyrique1512/MedCare/README.md

 ## Marketing Insights

 •	Despite achieving the highest number of impressions (1.3 million+), the Tailored Health Plans campaign category has the third lowest click-through rate (7%), which indicates a potential mismatch between the audience reached and the call-to-action.
-This could suggest that the campaign is attracting users outside the intended demographic or that the marketing content isn't effectively highlighting the unique value of the tailored plans

 •	Family Coverage Plan had high impressions but no clicks - this needs to be investigated and could be due to missing data or issues with the campaign.